ChildServe Respite is Here When You Need Us

-- Group Respite weekends are hosted most Friday through Sunday evenings.
+- Group weekends are hosted most Friday through Sunday evenings.
 Some weekends include nursing support, while others are staffed by trained caregivers.

 - Monthly sleepovers provide time to socialize with peers, play games, have birthday parties, or go to movies.